openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

  1. Registering Your Application
  1. Setting Redirect URI and webhook URI can be skipped, these will be provided by the binding.

-The variables you will need to get to setup the binding are:
+Variables needed to for the setup of the binding are:

 * `<CLIENT_ID>` Your client ID taken from your App at https://dev.netatmo.com/apps
 * `<CLIENT_SECRET>` A token provided along with the `<CLIENT_ID>`.